 Everyone’s favourite – the seaside donkey – can still be found on central Blackpool beach.

 The donkeys are very well looked after.
 They have an annual veterinarian inspection and aren’t allowed to work more than 48 hours a week.
 Did you know they also have Fridays off!

 There’s lots more here about the tradition of seaside donkeys and our own Blackpool herds.

 Blackpool has a very long seafront – it’s 7 miles from end to end.

 Blackpool South Shore – is quiet and peaceful beyond the pier, with a wide promenade and plenty of space.
-Between South and Central Pier it’s a whole lot busier!
+Between South and Central Pier is still a reasonably quiet beach to visit too.

 Blackpool North – is another world again.
-It’s quieter and somewhere to enjoy family time and views from the higher seafront promenade walks.
+It’s quieter on the beach and a good place to enjoy the views from the higher seafront promenade walks.

 Head past North Pier to Bispham and the seafront changes quite dramatically, rising to the tall grassy banks and cliffs.
 Here you’ve got a perfect view over the beach.